lotanaharoni/Library-User-Level-Threads/README.md

 ## Language

-This library is written in C++.
+This library is written in C++

 ## Introduction

-Use all k8s features to deploy and expose images during tests :heavy_check_mark:
+The library implements Round-Robin scheduling alghorithm.
+Each thread can be in one of the following states: RUNNING, BLOCKED and READY.

 ### Benefits